-[27/10] Decided to paint the door jamb and threshold with Colorbond Terrain, as the fascia and guttering will likely be in coated in this colour.
+[27/10] After its earlier coat of primer, I decided to paint the door jamb and threshold with Colorbond Terrain.
+The fascia and guttering will likely be in coated in this colour.

 [22/10] Folded our own sill pans using 7mm aluminium flashing, and used plastic wedges to create angle.

 What with the mortising of the door hinges, the installation of the bathroom window and the assurance that my beast of a door will hold itself strong and proud in its door jamb, this week was rather enjoyable.
 Thanks to the success of our flashing plan, our next step is to see the final installation of the remaining windows!

 [18/10] Successfully installed the front door, which was an immense relief!
 Gap around door is even and it opens and closes with ease, well as much ease that can be achieved without a door handle.
 Does not sag!

 [15/10] Door jamb pieces cut to size and test fit together.
 Hinge mortises chiselled from jamb.